-Although the food served at any New Year’s Eve feast will vary, there are some dishes which are more common than others and might be considered New Year’s Eve staple Dishes in France such as foie gras, oysters, crustaceans, smoked salmon, escargot and maybe even caviar if you’re host has the budget for it.
+Although the food served at any New Year’s Eve feast will vary, there are some dishes that are more common than others and might be considered staple dishes for New Year’s Eve in France, such as

 You can read more about the food served for New Year’s Eve by reading this article I wrote: French New Year’s Eve Food Traditions: Is It Too Weird For You?

 2- New Year’s Eve soirée out on the town: